🍪 By using this website, you agree to our privacy policy

 Chief Link Building Strategist

-• Why people link to your website
+✅ Why referring domains link to your website.

-• The pages they link to
+✅ What pages they link to.

 What Is a Backlink Audit?

-A backlink audit is a thorough analysis of the links that point to your site.
-By reviewing your backlinks, you’ll identify harmful links and find opportunities for future link building.
+By reviewing your backlinks, you’ll be able to identify harmful or toxic links and find opportunities for future link building.

-Performing a backlink audit is an essential step whenever you take over a new site.
-It shows exactly what you are working with and lets you fix any errors before implementing other strategies.
+It shows you exactly what you are working with and lets you fix errors like bad backlinks before implementing other strategies.

-You can also use a backlink audit to benchmark your website’s metrics before conducting a link building campaign.
-When you know your start point, you can tell if the strategies you implement are generating links.
+You can also use a basic backlink audit to benchmark your website’s metrics before conducting a link building campaign.

-You should also consider performing a backlink audit if you have an existing site that you haven’t yet audited.
-You may find opportunities that you didn’t even know existed, such as posts that have organically attracted a lot of links.
+You should also consider performing a backlink audit if you have an existing site you haven’t yet audited.

 Why Perform a Backlink Audit?